De Havilland Giant Moth: Design

-Following the success of the de Havilland DH.50J in Australia, the company was asked to design a larger replacement using a Bristol Jupiter engine.
+Following the success of the de Havilland DH.50J in Australia, the company was asked to design a larger replacement using the Bristol Jupiter engine.
 The aircraft took only 10 weeks to design and the prototype first flew in December 1927.
 The cabin had room for six to eight passengers with the pilot in an open cockpit behind the wings.
 A total of 10 aircraft were built, including one in Canada built from components, with the rest coming from the Stag Lane production line.

 A Pathé News clip claims it was the "first commercial plane with folding wings!" and shows a single man folding them.

 Operational history

 Australia and New Guinea

 Following test flights in England, the aircraft was sent to de Havilland Australia in Melbourne.
 After reassembly, the prototype first flew on 2 March 1928 and was used on scheduled services between Adelaide and Broken Hill by MacRobertson Miller Aviation.
 The prototype was originally called Canberra, which was used as a type name until it was changed to Giant Moth.